-The relationship between hormones and fitness is complex and oft-ignored that may impact client motivation and performance.
-Understanding it a little better may help breakthrough mysterious fitness roadblocks your clients are facing, especially women.
+The relationship between hormones and fitness is complex and oft-ignored which may impact client motivation and performance.
+Understanding it may help break through mysterious fitness roadblocks your clients are facing, especially women.

 It would be nice if everyone could wake up every day feeling energetic, motivated, and ready to conquer the world.
 Or feeling like progress was made after every 5 AM fitness session.
 Unfortunately, our bodies function on their own terms that may not align with our best intentions and efforts to succeed.
 There are factors that periodically keep us in check to let us know when to push and when to pull back.

 Although men do experience hormonal changes, they typically have a predictable shift day to day, month to month, and mostly involving testosterone.
 In a nutshell, healthy men begin their day with highest levels of testosterone and levels decrease over the course of the day, dipping in the afternoon.
 Perhaps the most beneficial time for them to perform lifting routines would be earlier in the day when testosterone is high.
 (Although some camps argue lifting at night will help raise testosterone levels.)